microsoft/react-native-windows-samples/docs/native-modules-setup.md

 4. Open the solution with Visual Studio and [link native module](native-modules-using.md).
 > The project should build correctly at this point, but we still need to setup some special metro configurations for Windows in order to run the app without breaking iOS and Android bundling.

 5. Add `metro.config.windows` for Windows bundling ([example](https://github.com/react-native-community/react-native-webview/blob/master/metro.config.windows.js)).
+Make sure the config file is at the root of the repo (see [Metro bug #588](https://github.com/facebook/metro/issues/588)).
 6. In `package.json`, add a separate start command for windows and attach a special argument to tell metro to use the windows config we just created ([example](https://github.com/react-native-community/react-native-webview/blob/master/package.json#L18)).
 7. Add `react-native.config.js` to parse the special argument we added ([example](https://github.com/react-native-community/react-native-webview/blob/master/react-native.config.js#L28-L33)).
 8. Update JS main module path (relative path to metro projectRoot) in `App.cpp` if necessary ([example](https://github.com/react-native-community/react-native-webview/blob/master/example/windows/WebViewWindows/App.cpp#L25)).